billogram/tool-dump-dynamodb-to-s3/README.md

 The script is designed to be used in a AWS Glue `PythonShell` Job hence doesn't depend on anything but `boto3`.

-⚠️ AWS changes extra for scan operations.
+⚠️ AWS charges extra for scan operations.

 ### Requirements